TheLapisGoat/NetworksLab/Assignment6/README.md

-For creating the necessary files, run the following command:
+To create the necessary files, run `make all`
-    make all

-For running the server, run:
+To run the server, run `sudo ./simDNSServer`
-    sudo ./simDNSServer

-For running the client, run:
-    sudo ./simDNSClient <Client Mac Address>
+To run the client, run `sudo ./simDNSClient <Client Mac Address>`

-Eg: sudo ./simDNSClient a4:97:b1:b3:d9:27
+Eg: `sudo ./simDNSClient a4:97:b1:b3:d9:27`

-Within client, type "EXIT" to exit the client.
+Within the client, type "EXIT" to exit the client.

-For cleaning up the files, run:
+To clean up the files, run `make clean`
-    make clean